ScalaIO/scala.io_web_main/src/cfp.md

 ---
 <em>About</em>
 ----------------
-The annual Scala.IO conference is a place where people can see how others are using Scala language or functional programming languages to solve real world problems; where practitioners meet and collaborate; where language designers and users can share ideas about the future of their favorite languages; and where one can learn practical techniques and approaches for putting functional programming languages to work.
+The annual Scala.IO conference is a place where people can see how others are using Scala or other functional programming languages to solve real   world problems; where practitioners meet and collaborate; where language designers and users can share ideas about the future of their favorite languages; and where one can learn practical techniques and approaches for putting functional programming languages to work.

 <em>Giving a Talk at Scala.IO</em>
 ----------------
-If you have experience using Scala or functional programming languages in a practical setting, we invite you to submit a proposal to give a talk at the conference.
+If you have experience using Scala or a functional programming languages, we invite you to submit a proposal to give a talk at the conference.
-Except for lightning talks, if your submission get accepted you'll get a free pass for the conference (up to 2 speakers).
+Except for lightning talks, if your submission gets accepted you'll get a free pass for the conference (up to 2 speakers).

-We are looking for 3 kinds of talks:

-### Conference (45 minutes)

-Long talks are around 45 minutes long, and should focus on teaching the audience something about a particular technique or methodology, from the point of view of someone who has seen it played out in practice.
-These talks could cover anything from techniques for building functional concurrent applications, to managing dynamic reconfigurations, to design recipes for using types effectively in large-scale applications.
-While these talks will often be based on a Scala language, they should be accessible to a broad range of programmers.
+<em>Kind of talks</em>

 ### Short Conference (20 minutes)

 Normal technical or report are typically 20 minutes long.
 They aim to inform participants about how Scala or a functional programming language plays out in real-world applications, focusing especially on lessons learned and insights gained.
 Experience reports do not need to be highly technical; reflections on the commercial, management, or software engineering aspects are, if anything, more important.

+### Conference (45 minutes)

+Long talks are around 45 minutes long, and should focus on teaching the audience something about a particular technique or methodology, from the point of view of someone who has seen it played out in practice.
+These talks could cover anything from techniques for building functional concurrent applications, to managing dynamic reconfigurations, to design recipes for using types effectively in large-scale applications.
+These talks should be accessible to a broad range of programmers.

 ### Lightning talks (10 minutes - during lunch)